 - Stevens-Johnson syndrome, toxic epidermal necrolysis

 He is experienced with the use of systemic medications including retinoids, methotrexate, cyclosporine, azathioprine (Imuran®), mycophenolate mofetil (Cellcept®), tofacitinib (Xeljanz®), baricitinib (Olumiant®), upadacitinib (Rinvoq®),ruxolitinib (Jakafi®), apremilast (Otezla®), and the ‘biologics’ (e.g. etanercept (Enbrel®), adalimumab (Humira®), infliximab (Remicade®), ustekinumab (Stelara®), sekucinumab (Cosentyx®), ixekizumab (Taltz®), IVIG, and rituximab (Rituxan®)), as well as phototherapy.

 Dr. King is an investigator in numerous clinical trials.
-He has lectured nationally and internationally and has published extensively.
+He lectures nationally and internationally and publishes extensively.

 Dr. King received his B.A. at the University of California at Santa Cruz, his Ph.D. from Stanford University and his M.D. from Yale University School of Medicine.
 He completed medical internship at Massachusetts General Hospital and dermatology residency at Yale University School of Medicine.